ViewComponent/view_component/README.md

 </li>
 ```

-`ViewComponent` also makes a counter variable available named after the component name or the name supplied to `with_collection_parameter` followed by `_counter`.
-To access this variable add it to your constructor as an argument.
+`ViewComponent` defines a counter variable matching the parameter name above, followed by `_counter`.
+To access this variable, add it to the constructor as an argument:

 `app/components/product_component.rb`
 ``` ruby